 The Latest: Taliban flag flies at Afghan presidential palace

-KABUL, Afghanistan — The Taliban flag fluttered over the Afghan presidential palace on Saturday — the same day the U.S. and the world marked the 20th anniversary of the Sept.
+KABUL, Afghanistan — The Taliban flag waved over the Afghan presidential palace the same day the U.S. and the world marked the 20th anniversary of the Sept.
 11 attacks.

-The milestone anniversary takes place just weeks after the chaotic U.S. withdrawal from Afghanistan and the return to power of the Taliban, the faction that sheltered the al-Qaida terror network founded by Osama bin Laden that carried out the attacks.
+The milestone anniversary Saturday takes place just weeks after the chaotic U.S. withdrawal from Afghanistan and the return to power of the Taliban, the faction that sheltered the Muslim militant group founded by Osama bin Laden that carried out the attacks.

-Hemad Sherzad, a Taliban fighter and member of the group’s cultural council, said the flag at the presidential palace was raised on Friday morning.
-The militant group has also painted their white-backdrop banner on the entry gate to the U.S. Embassy building.
+The Taliban flag was raised Friday and could be seen waving over the presidential palace in Kabul on Saturday.
+The militant group also painted their white backdrop flag on the entry gate to the U.S. Embassy building.